About

 Across all three series, the subject is the same: form that earns its right to exist through the logic of its making.

-Edition & print information
+Edition & Print Information

-Content: All works archival pigment print · Medium edition 20×24 in. · Large edition 30×40 in. · Each size an edition of 10 · Printed by Whitewall · Available by inquiry
+Black-and-white archival pigment prints.
+Medium edition 20×24 in.; large edition 30×40 in.
+Each an edition of 10.